Rosewood1985/ai-sports-edge/docs/terms-of-service.md

 By downloading, accessing, or using our App, you agree to be bound by these Terms.
 If you disagree with any part of the Terms, you do not have permission to access the App.

+## Sports Predictions Disclaimer

+AI Sports Edge provides sports-related statistical predictions and analytics for **informational purposes only**.
+Our predictions and analytics:

+- Are NOT intended for gambling purposes
+- Are NOT guarantees of any outcome
+- Are based on statistical models with inherent limitations
+- Should NOT be the sole basis for any financial decisions
+- May not account for all variables that can affect sporting events

+We make no representations or warranties about the accuracy, completeness, or reliability of any predictions or analytics provided through the App.
+Users should exercise their own judgment when interpreting and using our predictions and analytics.

 ## Eligibility

-You must be at least 13 years old to use the App.
-By using the App, you represent and warrant that you are at least 13 years old and that your use of the App does not violate any applicable laws or regulations.
+You must be at least 18 years old to use the App.
+By using the App, you represent and warrant that you are at least 18 years old and that your use of the App does not violate any applicable laws or regulations.
+The age restriction is in place due to the nature of sports odds content provided in the App.

 ## Your Account